Henry S. Lane: Shifting parties

 After returning from the war, Lane was a candidate for Congress in 1849, challenging Joseph E. McDonald.
 The election was a close contest, but Lane was ultimately defeated and returned to private life.
-He abandoned the profession of law and engaged in the banking business at Crawfordsville in 1854.
-The same year the Know Nothing Party was established and Lane joined, along with many other disaffected Whigs.
-In the legislature he was a strong supporter of sending a Know-Nothing candidate to the United States Senate.
+He abandoned the profession of law and engaged in the banking business at Crawfordsville, Indiana, in 1854.
+The same year, the Know Nothing Party was established, and Lane joined, along with many other disaffected Whigs.
+In the legislature, he was a strong supporter of sending a Know-Nothing candidate to the United States Senate.
 The debate began the start of a period of divisive state politics that would continue until the American Civil War.
-The Democrats refused to allow the new party any national representation, and Ashbel Willard, who was President of the State Senate, was able to lock up voting and prevent any Senator from being elected.
-The situation exploded and the Know-Nothings responded by locking up the entire General Assembly.
+The Democrats refused to allow the new party any national representation, and Ashbel Willard, who was President of the State Senate, was able to lock up voting and prevent any senator from being elected.
+The situation exploded, and the Know-Nothings responded by locking up the entire General Assembly.

-The results were disastrous and the Know-Nothing party quickly fell apart, but the battle brought Lane national fame in standing up to the Democrats.
-In 1856 Lane attended the first Republican National Convention.
+The results were disastrous, and the Know-Nothings quickly fell apart, but the battle brought Lane national fame in standing up to the Democrats.
+In 1856, Lane attended the first Republican National Convention.
 He was elected president of the convention and gained national recognition for his oratory.
-After the convention he returned to Indiana and stumped the state for the new party.
-That year Republicans gained a strong representation in the General Assembly and, with the support of some Democrats, were able to elect Lane and William McCarty to the United States Senate.
+After the convention, he returned to Indiana and stumped the state for the new party.
+That year, rge Republicans gained a strong representation in the General Assembly and, with the support of some Democrats, elected Lane and William McCarty to the Senate.
 The two men went to Washington to challenge the state's sitting senators, but the Senate refused to accept the new senators.

 In 1857, the Missouri Compromise was repealed.
-The act had a profound effect on Lane's position on slavery.
-While before he had supported compromise on the issue, the law's repeal led him to become a full-fledged abolitionist and favor anti-slavery action on the national level.
+It had a profound effect on Lane's position on slavery.
+While he had supported compromise on the issue, the law's repeal led him to become a full-fledged abolitionist and to favor anti-slavery action on the national level.